-Let’s start even a little before that.
-Be your own hype person!
-I hype that mini like it would literally be tragic if they missed it.
-Go on your Facebook, Insta, stories, Twitter, whatever social media outlet you love (or all of the above) to let your clients know when you are posting, what time you are posting, what the theme is, and that it is first come, first served.
+I hype those mini photo session packages like it would literally be tragic if potential clients missed out on these packages.
+Go on your Facebook, Insta, stories, Twitter, whatever social media outlet you love (or all of the above), to let your clients know when you are posting, what time you are posting, what the theme is, and that it is first come, first served.

 Creating a Booking Calendar

 I then create a Booking Calendar in Iris.
 I pick a date, and I set up each time slot at twenty minutes with a ten-minute break between each to reset for the next crew.
 I add my workflow, which includes my contract, the invoice (paid in full, non-refundable, non-transferrable), a ‘thank you for booking’ welcome e-mail, and a questionnaire.

 When I walk into that session, I know Claire loves princesses, her favorite is Belle, she is three years old, takes a little bit to warm up, and if you sing “Into the Unknown” she will be your BFF.
 Boom.
 I officially have a three-year-old bestie before the session even begins.

-Make a list, but know that sometimes you must be a little flexible depending on how quickly your little friends warm up.
+Make a list, but know that, sometimes, you must be a little flexible depending on how quickly your little friends warm up.
 I have most of my pose flow memorized at this point, but if you are just starting, bring a list!
 I promise no one will care or likely even notice!

 Thank You’s and Galleries

 Each client gets a gallery of usually around twenty edited images.
 They can choose ten of their favorites, and if they would like to purchase more, they can pick additional photos for a set price per image.

 And that’s it, ladies and gents!

 Not only am I organized and professional in my booking process, during my sessions, and my delivery, but people know they don’t have to worry about anything should they decide to book with me again.

 Mini sessions do not have to be scary, tedious, or overwhelming.
-They can be fun and exciting (oh, and an awfully big money maker…and who doesn’t want THAT?)
+They can be fun and exciting and a great experience for you and your clients.